firmata/protocol/pingroups-proposal.md

 2:  pin group id (0 - 7) << 4 | CONFIG
 3:  first pin in pin group (0 - 127)
 4:  second pin in pin group (0 - 127)
-... up to maximum of 7
+... up to maximum of 14
 N:  END_SYSEX           (0xF7)
 ```

 ### Clear

-Clears the values of a given pin group
+Removes any pin entries associated to a pin group.
+This should free up any
+memory that has been allocted and remove any references to the pins that were
+configured.
+This is to ensure no side effects occur if a pin group is recycled.

 ```
 0:  START_SYSEX         (0xF0)